sitamgithub-MSIT/PeekText/README.md

 3. Run the `test_app.py` file to test the Flask app.
 4. Execute the command: `pytest test/test_app.py`
 5. Verify the response and check for any errors or issues.
-6. Optionally, please look at the screenshots in the assets folder for test results.
+6. Optionally, please take a look at the screenshots in the assets folder for test results.

 ## Usage

-Once the Flask web application is up and running, allows users to provide a URL of a web article and extract the text from the article.
+Once the Flask web application is up and running, it allows users to provide a URL of a web article and extract the text from the article.
 To use the web application, follow these steps:

 1. Run the Flask app: `python app.py`
 2. Open a web browser and go to `http://localhost:5000/`
-3. Provide web articles URL in the text box.
+3. Provide web article URLs in the text box.
 4. Click the "CONVERT" button.
 5. The extracted text will be displayed then.